Little Johnny Jones: Synopsis

 A brash, patriotic American jockey, Johnny Jones, goes to England to ride his horse, Yankee Doodle, in the English Derby.
 Jones falls in love with Goldie Gates, a San Francisco copper heiress, who follows him to Britain, disguising herself as a man to discover if Jones really loves her.
 Anthony Anstey, an American who runs a Chinese gambling establishment in San Francisco, offers Jones a bribe to lose the race deliberately, but he refuses.
 After Jones loses, Anstey spreads rumors that he threw the race intentionally.
 Jones' detective, pretending to be a drunkard, searches for evidence to clear Johnny's name and finds out that it was Anstey that framed Jones.
 Jones tells his friends who are returning to America, "Give My Regards to Broadway," but he stays in London to try to regain his reputation.
 Jones returns to America with his name cleared, eager to propose marriage to Goldie, but he finds that Anstey has kidnapped her.
 He and his detective search for her in San Francisco's Chinatown, eventually finding her.

 Original production

+Little Johnny Jones was produced by Sam H. Harris and directed by George M. Cohan, who also performed in it.
+Other members of The Four Cohans in the cast were his parents, and his then wife Ethel Levey, who had replaced Cohan's sister Josie in the family act.

+Cast

+Cast lists were not a usual feature of theater reviews in 1904-1905, so the following is dependent on a few exceptions.

+Tryouts

+The musical was first tried out at the Parsons Theatre in Hartford, Connecticut on October 10, 1904, moving to the Shubert Hyperion Theatre in New Haven, Connecticut three days later.
+It opened at the Walnut Street Theatre in Philadelphia on October 17, 1904 for a two-week engagement, then finished its tryout period at the Grand Opera House in Wilmington, Delaware starting October 31, 1904.

+Broadway and tours

-The musical was first tried out at the Parsons Theatre in Hartford, Connecticut in October 1904 and then opened on Broadway at the Liberty Theatre on November 7, 1904.
-The original production was produced by Sam H. Harris and directed by George M. Cohan who also performed as part of the cast with the other members of The Four Cohans (Cohan, his parents and sister).
-Ethel Levey, Cohan's wife, co-starred.
-Among the other performers were William Seymour and Donald Brian.
-The Broadway run of only 52 performances was followed by tours, during which some rewrites were made.
-It was revived twice in 1905 at the New York Theatre, playing successfully for over 200 performances through most of that year, and touring until the next Broadway revival in 1907 for a short run at the Academy of Music.
+Little Johnny Jones opened on Broadway at the Liberty Theatre on November 7, 1904.
+The first Broadway run of only 52 performances was followed by tours, during which some rewrites were made.
+One of these was a new song Life's a Funny Proposition After All, added to the finale in May 1905.
+Little Johnny Jones was revived twice in 1905 at the New York Theatre, playing successfully for over 200 performances through most of that year, and touring until the next Broadway revival in 1907 for a short run at the Academy of Music.
 The production was mounted with a huge cast.